d12frosted/elpa-mirror/gnu/embark-consult-readme.txt

         s-expression like `eval-last-sexp'.
 This allow you to act on an s-expression from anywhere inside it and still use `eval-last-sexp' as an action.

+  `embark--narrow-to-target'
+        Narrow buffer to current target.
+Use this as a pre-action hook to localize the effect of actions that don't already work on just the region.
+In the default configuration it is used for `repunctuate-sentences'.

   `embark--xref-push-markers'
         Push the current location on the xref marker stack.
 Use this for